Sailing at Camp Mountain Lake – 1965

 My father, Ed Roberts, was an avid sailor for many years before I came along, and only after his passing did I discover the extent to which this permeated his life.
-As a child, I picked up a bit of nautical lore and sensed the allure on family vacations, but I didn’t really learn to sail until summer camp in Tracy City, Tennessee.
+As a child, I picked up a bit of nautical lore and sensed the allure on family vacations, but I didn’t really learn to sail until I spent a few weeks at a summer camp for boys in Tracy City, Tennessee.

 I was socially a bit addled, and not at all into sports… but took to the water with something approaching obsession.
 The little fleet of Sailfish and Sunfish became my escape pods, and more than once I got in trouble for heading out in storms or after dark.
 Good times… here’s a digitized 8mm home movie from my father’s archives, showing scenes around camp a half century ago: